swaxi/GEOL-QMAPS/README.md

 ### *6.4.* Data Management *Tab*
 ![DataManagement_window](DataManagement_window.PNG)

 #### 6.4.1.
-Rejig an Old GEOL-QMAPS QGIS Project to the Latest Version
+Update an Old GEOL-QMAPS QGIS Project to the Latest Version (requires and Internet connection)
 Select an existing GEOL-QMAPS project folder **(version≥3.1.0)** and convert it to be compatible with the latest release of the GEOL-QMAPS QGIS project template, available via the Zenodo repository. <br>
-Upon completion, an updated project folder named `OldQGISProjectFolderName_rejigged` is created at the same directory level as the original folder. <br>
+Upon completion, an updated project folder named `OldQGISProjectFolderName_updatedversion` is created at the same directory level as the original folder. <br>
-A blank, unzipped copy of the latest `GEOL-QMAPS_vX.Y.Z` archive file downloaded from Zenodo is stored in the same parent directory.
+A blank, unzipped copy of the latest `GEOL-QMAPS_vX.X.X` archive file downloaded from Zenodo is stored in the same parent directory.
 It contains a blank `QGIS_TEMPLATE` project folder and documentation for further use.

 > [!WARNING]
 > ***This tool is only compatible with projects created in GEOL-QMAPS version 3.1.0 or later** <br>
 > If you attempt to rejig a **v3.1.0** GEOL-QMAPS project, please note that the layer* `Compilation_Deformation zones_PG` *will not be recognised and loaded automatically due to a historical layer naming issue that was resolved in version 3.1.1.
-When opening the rejigged project, the* Handle Unavailable Layers *window will appear.<br>
+When opening the updated project, the* Handle Unavailable Layers *window will appear.<br>
 > ![6.4.1_HandleUnavailableLayers_1](6.4.1_HandleUnavailableLayers_1.PNG)
 > To restore this layer: <br>
 > (i) In the “Datasource” column, manually edit* layername=Compilation_Deformation_zones_PG *to* layername=Compilation_Deformation_zones_PG *(space instead of underscore between "Deformation" and "zones"),<br>
 > (ii) Click* `Auto-Find` *, the URI in the Datasource field should be updated automatically and turn green,<br>
 > ![6.4.1_HandleUnavailableLayers_2](6.4.1_HandleUnavailableLayers_2.PNG)
 > (iii) Press* `Apply changes` *.<br>
 > The layer will be correctly linked to the updated database but may remain empty if the original project’s data used the previous incorrect name.
-In that case, feature transfer is skipped during the rejigging process to maintain schema compatibility.*
+In that case, feature transfer is skipped during the updating process to maintain schema compatibility.*

 #### 6.4.2.
 Merge Projects
 Select two existing GEOL-QMAPS projects by selecting two existing project directories and a new one to store newly merged projects. <br>